milos85vasic/Sharrow/README.md

 ## Usage

-1. Open any YouTube video in the YouTube app or website
+1. Open any supported media app or website
+2. Find a video or audio content you want to download
-2. Tap the share button
+3. Tap the share button
-3. Select "MeTube Share" from the sharing options
+4. Select "MeTube Share" from the sharing options
-4. Choose your server profile (if you have multiple)
+5. Choose your server profile (if you have multiple)
-5. Tap "Send to MeTube"
+6. Tap "Send to MeTube"
-6. The app will automatically open your MeTube instance in the browser
+7. The app will automatically open your MeTube instance in the browser

 ## Requirements

-- Android 7.0 (API level 24) or higher
+- Android 8.0 (API level 26) or higher
 - A running MeTube instance accessible from your device

 ## Building